yanglbme/actions-toolkit/actions_toolkit/core/README.md

     if not my_input:
         core.warning('my_input was not set')

     if core.is_debug():
         # curl -v https://github.com
         pass
     else:
         # curl https://github.com
         pass

     # Do stuff
-    core.info('Output to the actions build log') except Exception as e:
+    core.info('Output to the actions build log')

+    core.notice('This is a message that will also emit an annotation') except Exception as e:
     core.error(f'Error {e}, action may still succeed though')
 ```